zimeon/iiif-ld-demo/iiif_ld/README.md

 }
 ```

-However, in this we lost the nice `name` JSON key.
-Perhaps in this minimal example it looks simpler but imagine a more complex description where the use of simple/clean JSON keys nicely hides the complexity of IRIs:
+However, in this we lost the nice `name` JSON property name.
+Perhaps in this minimal example it looks simpler but imagine a more complex description where the use of simple/clean JSON propery names nicely hides the complexity of IRIs:

 ``` json
 {